 What Role for Christianity in 21st Century Politics?

-Last month Cambridge University hosted a debate about the future of religion in public life.
+In January 2103, Cambridge University hosted a debate about the future of religion in public life.
 The speakers included the former Archbishop of Canterbury, Rowan Williams, and the world-famous atheist, Richard Dawkins.
 Not surprisingly, it was extremely well-attended.

 The specific proposition for the debate was "This House believes religion should have no place in the 21st century".
 Although I wasn’t there to confirm them, reports suggest that Richard Dawkins’s side had the better jokes, but Rowan Williams’ side had the better arguments.
 Either way, the motion was rejected by 324 votes to 136.